 A study shows that female adolescents with authoritarian parents are less capable to decide when given the opportunity17.

-These children are used to being told what to do.
+Having strict parents mean these children are used to being told what to do.
 They lack self-esteem and self-confidence18 to decide and worry about making the wrong choice.

 Kids raised with rigid discipline suffer from inflexible thinking, resulting in worse mental wellbeing

 Psychological flexibility is crucial to daily well-being and lasting psychological health.
 To become competent and healthy adults, children need to develop skills that allow flexible thinking within complex social environments19,20.